Investing In Gold Bullion

 Silver may tarnish and eventually disintegrate but gold can be left unwrapped and directly in contact with soil until a prepper’s end-game, when the proverbial SHTF.

-Disadvantages of Investing In Gold
+Disadvantages of an Investment In Gold

 1. Gold Has No Yield